mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ### Sub-components

-This is a secondary element that is child to its parent component.
+Sub-components are elements that are child to its parent component.
 The classname should be formatted as such: `c-[parent-component-name]__[sub-component-name]`.
 Sub-components do not, and should not, have sub-components of their own.
 If you find you need to write a sub-sub-component, instead just treat it as a sub-component – sub-components are only ever child to the parent component.

-Like components these should always live at the root level of a file.
+Like components, these should always live at the root level of a file.
 Avoid nesting these within the parent component or another sub-component.

 * Prefixed by the parent component and two underscores `c-[component-name]__[sub-component-name]`
 * Lives below the parent component in the root of the file, un-nested
-* Subcomponents do not have to be direct children of the component in the markup.
-They can be any descendent
+* Subcomponents do not have to be direct children of the component in the markup

 ```scss
 // Good!